serokell/ton-paychan/doc/Payment-channel.md

   value attached to the message, therefore message processing costs are borne by each party individually for the messages they submit.
 * The contract will always accept any “extra” funds sent to it with simple transfer messages.
-On termination, the funds will be distributed between the two parties proportional to their shares.
+On termination, all remaining funds are distributed between the parties in an unspecified way (current implementation sends everything to the first party).
 * The contract logic does not take into account the storage costs, therefore it is possible that the final payout will fail if funds go below the required level; the parties are expected to agree with each other on